HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 1. Patient takes standardized assessment tool to identify risks
 2. Health concerns identified include Food Insecurity and Transportation Insecurity
-3. Provider and patient determine that it is most important to address the Food Insecurity first – provider promotes the health concern to the problem list.
+3. Provider and patient determine that it is most important to address the Food Insecurity first – provider promotes the health concern to the problem list
 4. Provider and patient add a goal related to this problem to pursue enrollment in a SNAP program
 5. Provider and patient agree that the contracted CP should handle identifying a CBO that will provide a solution to the Food Insecurity problem
 6. Patient consents to have the referral and its accompanying information (including the consent authorization) sent to the CP (which is a business associate of the providers organization)